ASTRAL-DISC/AD-Kristal/README.md

 ## Launching Kristal via .bat file

-This repository includes a custom shell script named ``start.bat.`` The purpose of this script is to automatically merge updates from the original Kristal repository.
+This repository includes a custom shell script named ``start.bat``.
+The purpose of this script is to automatically merge updates from the original Kristal repository.
 Every time you launch Kristal-AD, we recommend you do so using this file.

 ```bash
 @echo off